-In order to become an egg donor at Complete Fertility, you will need to meet the following requirements:
+In order to become an egg donor at Complete Fertility, you will need to meet our donation criteria which includes:

-- Be between the ages of 18 and 35 years - Be a non-smoker for a least three months - Be fit and healthy with a BMI between 20 and 30 - Have measurements of ovarian reserve (an indication of egg supply) obtained through an AMH blood test with a required result between 15-35 - Have no previous history of low ovarian response to ovarian stimulation for IVF - Have both ovaries in place - Have no personal history of transmissible diseases - Have no personal or family history of inheritable diseases - Have no polycystic ovarian disease - Have no fallopian tube disease
+- Be between the ages of 18 and 35 years - Be a non-smoker for a least three months - Be fit and healthy with a BMI between 19 and 30 - Have measurements of ovarian reserve (an indication of egg supply) obtained through an AMH blood test with a required result between 15-35.
+For results between 36 and 40 a scan will be required to determine eligibility. - Have no previous history of low ovarian response to ovarian stimulation for - Have both ovaries in place - Have no personal history of transmissible diseases - Have no personal or family history of inheritable diseases - Have no polycystic ovarian disease - Have no fallopian tube disease

 We need to check your eligibility very carefully to prevent the risk of spreading disease and inheritable illnesses.
-We want to give egg recipients (the women you will be donating to) the best chance of having a healthy baby.
-You will be asked to complete a questionnaire and one of our doctors will ask you questions and your medical history and about your family's medical history.
+We want to give egg recipients the best chance of having a healthy baby.
+You will be asked to complete a questionnaire and one of our doctors will ask you questions about your medical history and about your family's medical history.
 We will also, with your consent, write to your GP in case they have any information that may be relevant.